hubacekjakub/Godot-TableEditors/docs/Presentation_GodotPlugins_TheSecretWeapon_Notes.md

 | Type safety | None (runtime errors) | Full (editor validation) |

 **Closing Line:** *"The Godot Inspector is great for one resource.
 But game design isn't about one enemy - it's about the relationship between all of them.
 That's what we're solving."*

 ---

+### Part 4: Closing (≈5 Minutes)

+#### 11. Wrap-Up & Call to Action (5 mins)

+**Three Takeaways:**
+1.  **Tools pay for themselves.** The time you invest in building a tool comes back multiplied.
+Even a simple button can save hours.
+2.  **The Godot Editor is made in Godot.** You already know how to build plugins—same nodes, same signals, same UI code.
+3.  **Start small, solve real pain.** Don't build a framework.
+Build the smallest thing that removes friction from your daily workflow.

+**The Industry Reality:**
+*   What I see in the industry?
+People get *used* to being annoyed by a process.
+They do the same tedious thing every day and have no idea there's a better way.
+It becomes invisible pain.
+*   But we're developers, right?
+We *create* stuff.
+We can spot that weakness and add one small button to make the job easier.
+*   What happens in companies is they build a **toolkit**—a collection of small tools they reuse from project to project.
+Every new game starts faster because they've already solved yesterday's problems.

+**Your Path Forward:**
+*   **Start noticing.** When something annoys you, write it down.
+That's a tool waiting to be built.
+*   **Start small.** One button.
+One automation.
+See how it feels.
+*   **Start collecting.** Over time, you'll have your own toolkit—and that's a superpower.

+**Resources:**
+*   **This Presentation's Code:** `github.com/hubacekjakub/Godot-SheetEditor` (Sheet Editor, Class Table Editor, and the Bazinga demo)
+*   **Godot Docs – EditorPlugin:** `docs.godotengine.org/en/stable/classes/class_editorplugin.html`
+*   **Godot Asset Library:** Browse existing plugins for inspiration
+*   **🤫 Secret Tip:** Look into asset stores for plugins.
+There's a ton of amazing stuff for $10 (without sale) that can save your team hundreds of dollars in development time.
+And once you buy them—you can expand on them, pick functionality from them, or just learn from their code.

+**Final Slide:**
+*   *"Every corner of Godot can be extended.
+Now you know how.
+Go build something."*
+*   Contact info / social handles
+*   *"Questions?"*

+---